How I Handled Homesickness After Leaving India

 I was just 13.
 No phone.
 No social media.
 No choice.

-This is how I unknowingly started handling it — and how those small things helped me feel a little more like myself again.
+This is how I unknowingly started handling it—and how those small things helped me feel a little more like myself again.

-1. I Let the Feelings Come — Even When I Didn’t Understand Them
+1. I Let the Feelings Come

 2. I Went to the Library to Feel Close to Home